ahmedmagdiosman/clevr-xai/eval/README.md

 To generate *GT All Objects*, change `target_all` to true.

 ### Generating a Different Sized Ground Truth
-The ground truths masks we provide in our [released CLEVR-XAI dataset](https://github.com/ahmedmagdiosman/simply-clevr-dataset/releases) map the Relation Network model's input image dimensions (i.e. the masks are resized to 128x128).
+The ground truths masks we provide in our [released CLEVR-XAI dataset](https://github.com/ahmedmagdiosman/clevr-xai/releases) map the Relation Network model's input image dimensions (i.e. the masks are resized to 128x128).
-If the heatmaps you are evaluating have a different size, you can generate the appropriate ground truth by changing the `heatmap_shape` option in `config.yaml` and re-run the ground truth generation script above.
+If the heatmaps you are evaluating have a different size, you can generate the appropriate ground truth by changing the `heatmap_shape` option in `config_simple.yaml`, resp. `config.yaml`, and re-run the ground truth generation script above.

 ## 3. Heatmap Evaluation